rkargon/argus-old/DEVELOPMENT.md

 1. Error handling/reporting for server endpoints
 	2. What kinds of output should server requests produce?
 Status codes enough?
 1. When creating new database, actually add images, assign tags, etc.
-1. How should we store the folder path in the database?
-Should we have a 'config' table with a list of attributes, and have a 'path' attribute?
+1. Right now the folder a db corresponds to is stored in the `config` table, as an absolute path.
+Clearly for syncing between different computers this will be a problem.
+We could use a relative path from the db file, but this will only work in some cases.
+Is there a better way to associate database to image folder? (**ALSO**: We should make sure store image paths relative to the image folder in the db)
 1. How to query for tags?
 Should it be OR based (i.e. return all images that have at least one tag) or AND based (i.e. return all images that have all the given tags?)
 	2. Perhaps have the user create expressions wit NOTs (`!` or `~`), ANDs, (`^` or `&`) and ORs (`|`) that gets parsed by server?
 		3. e.g. `tag1 & (tag2 | ~tag3)`